chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 ## A Clearer Picture

-Let's look at four charts that paint a more complete picture.
+Let's look at four charts that paint a more complete picture of the history of the term "open source," and its prevalence before and after the founding of OSI in February of 1998.

 ### Google Books Ngram Viewer